 • The criminal background check will not be accepted if it has been altered or damaged in any way, including damage caused by removing staples.

-If the applicant has lived six months or more during the last five years in another country (outside the United States) in the past 5 years, an original or notarized copy of a criminal background check from every country of residence must be provided.
-These background checks must also be authenticated with the Hague Apostille and include an official or certified translation to Spanish.
-If the country/countries in which the applicant has lived in the past 5 years is not subject to the Hague Convention of 1961, the background check must be authenticated by the Ministry of Foreign Affairs of the issuing country and then by the Consulate of Spain in said country.
+If the applicant has spent more than 6 months (more than 180 days) during the last 5 years in another country (outside the USA) an additional criminal background check from every country of residence must be provided.
+The criminal background checks must be authenticated with the Apostille of The Hague, unless it is issued by an EU member state.
+The criminal background check issued by an EU authority does not need to be apostilled to be accepted.
+If the country in which the applicant has lived in the past 5 years does not subscribe to The Hague Convention of 1961, the background check must by authenticated by the Ministry of Foreign Affairs of the issuing country and then by the Consulate of Spain in this country.
+The background check must be accompanied by an official translation into Spanish (if the original is not written in Spanish).

 • For US citizens: $160